solana-foundation/developer-content/docs/programs/anchor/idl.md

 ## Program Accounts

-The `accounts` array in the IDL corresponds with structs in the program annotated with the `#[account]` macro.
-These structs define the data structure for information stored in accounts that the program can create.
+The `accounts` array in the IDL corresponds to the structs in a program annotated with the `#[account]` macro.
+These structs define the data stored in accounts created by the program.

-In other words, when the program creates an account, the account's AccountInfo data field will store and serialize this data structure, which can later be deserialized to read the data back into the same structure.

 <!-- prettier-ignore -->
 <Tabs items={['Program', 'IDL', 'Client']}>
 <Tab value="Program">

+The program below defines a `NewAccount` struct with a single `data` field of type `u64`.

 ```rust {24-27}
 use anchor_lang::prelude::*;